 Valvira (the National Supervisory Authority for Welfare and Health) directs and supervises the biobank activity in Finland, and maintains a national biobank register.
 Before starting to operate the biobank has to obtain a licence from Valvira.

-Valvira has granted a licence altogether to eight biobanks, from which two are operating in the whole of Finland and six biobanks in the area of hospital districts.
+Valvira has granted a licence altogether to nine biobanks, from which three are operating in the whole of Finland and six biobanks in the area of hospital districts.

 Picture: Finnish biobanks.
 Regional biobanks collect samples in the area of hospital districts and country-wide biobanks in the whole of Finland.